What is colic?

 It is common to feel scared, upset, or frustrated when you cannot get your baby to stop crying.
 But remember that colic is normal—and temporary.
 Your baby will grow out of it.

-What causes colic?
+What causes it?

-Doctors are not sure what causes colic, but it may be the result of a baby's sensitive temperament and an immature nervous system.
-These things may make a baby cry easily and have trouble stopping.
+Doctors are not sure what causes colic.
+It may be the result of an immature nervous or digestive system.
+Having gas in the belly can make crying worse.
 As babies grow and develop, they are better able to control their crying.

 Colic is not your fault or your baby's fault.
 It doesn't mean that you are a bad parent or that anything is wrong with your baby.

-What are the symptoms?
+What are the symptoms of colic?

 Most babies will cry less when they are held, fed, and given attention.
 These things may not work for babies who have colic.
 When they are crying, they may clench their fists and stiffen their stomach and legs.
 Some babies arch their back, while others pull up their legs to their stomach.